Do I Need to Wash Pool Filter Sand? Complete Guide

 If you've already added unwashed sand to your filter, you can still clean it:

-- Set multiport valve to rinse - This bypasses the pool return and sends water to waste
+3. Set multiport valve to backwash - This reverses water flow to remove debris

-- Switch to backwash - Turn off pump, switch to backwash, restart pump
+5. Switch to rinse - Turn off pump, switch to rinse, restart pump

 Choosing the Right Sand